ducay-aristotle/Pong_Exercise/README.md

 # Pong_Exercise
 The goal of this is to build the game pong from start to finish while also getting familiar working in C# and the unity engine.
+This project was also made durring my time at the art institute of seattle.

 ## Skills Aquired/Learned
 - Fundamentals of using C#